Born July 12, 1917July 12. Born in Chadds Ford, PA at the home of his parents, Carolyn Bockius Wyeth and Newell Convers "N. C." Wyeth.

 July 12, 1939The artist meets Betsy Merle James, daughter of a newspaper editor and painter from East Aurora, New York.
 The James family also spent summers in Maine.
 Betsy wasted no time introducing her new friend to her neighbors Alvaro and Christina Olson.
 All three would make indelible impressions on young Wyeth.

 May 3, 1942May 3 – May 24, Delaware Art Center, Wilmington, Delaware.
 Wyeth meets the artist Edward Hopper, a fellow realist admired by Wyeth and a juror for this exhibition.
 The painter Josephine “Jo” Hopper, Edward’s wife, catalogues her husband’s work and explains her process to Betsy Wyeth.
-Mrs. Wyeth also takes careful records of her husband’s work.
-These records are the first steps in the archives that anchor the Andrew Wyeth catalogue raisonné,
+Betsy's similar records are the first steps in the archives that anchor Andrew's catalogue raisonné,

 a work still in progress.

-September 1942Magazine cover: “Andrew Wyeth – One of America’s Youngest and Most Talented Artists”.
+September 1942“Andrew Wyeth – One of America’s Youngest and Most Talented Artists”.
 American Artist,

 September 1942 p.
 17, 18.